wanzhenchn/llm-benchmarks/README.md

 ### Prepare for Docker image and container environment

-You can build docker images by running:
+You can build Docker images locally by running:
 ```bash
 # for tensorrt-llm
 bash scripts/trt_llm/build_docker.sh all